 - 7.5.
 Staff will be vigilant of the above signs and seek to speak to and support any pupil exhibiting these behaviours including encouraging them to report instances of bullying. - 7.6.
 Curriculum and non-curriculum time will be used to raise the risks and damaging impacts of bullying and to reiterate the actions pupils can take if they are the victim of bullying or see bullying carried out by others. - 7.7.
 All incidents of bullying will be recorded by staff and addressed promptly.
 Where a perpetrator of bullying has been identified, their parents/ carers will be contacted and asked to support the school in addressing such behaviour.
-Where appropriate, the police may be notified.
+Where appropriate, the police may be notified. - 7.8.
+A firm restorative approach will be taken with anybody found to be bullying other pupils or adults including: - The bully (bullies) will be asked to genuinely apologise, if the victim(s) consents. - The pupil will be placed on a behaviour plan.

-- 7.8.
-A firm restorative approach will be taken with anybody found to be bullying other pupils or adults including: - The perpetrator(s) will be asked to genuinely apologise, if the victim(s) consents. - The perpetrator(s) will spend a period of time in Learning Support Unit (LSU), reflecting on their behaviour with a member of the Senior Leadership Team.
-In this time, they might revisit elements of the curriculum, which they have learned previously. - During the discussion, the school leader will discuss 'natural consequences' in order to explain to the young person that their actions and behaviours, whether positive or negative, will always have consequences. - Where possible, every effort will be made to rebuild positive relationships between perpetrator and victim - 7.9.
+- · Coaching or mentoring. - 7.9.
 Sanctions including suspension and permanent exclusion will also be considered in line with the Trust's Suspension and Permanent Exclusion Policy. - 7.10.
 After an incident/incidents have been investigated and dealt with, each case will be monitored to ensure repeated bullying does not take place. - 7.11.
-Both victim and perpetrator will be offered targeted support which may include counselling or additional pastoral support.
+Those subject to bullying will be offered targeted support which may include counselling or additional pastoral support.